ncoghlan/misc/notes/python_concepts/import_traps.rst

 Python (see PEP 395), this trap will still exist in all current versions.

-Importing the main module twice
+Executing the main module twice
 -------------------------------

 This is a variant of the above double import problem that doesn't require any